Superrehtard/old_diaspora_wiki/Notes-on-Installing-and-Running-Diaspora.md

 **Note** If you are running a 'production' installation and you do not see any images hosted, but the content loads fine, ensure that you have set to True the variable "serve_static_assets" in the config/environments/production.rb file.

-### Jammit

-Diaspora requires Jammit for the default production setup, and Jammit in turn requires a working install of java.
-Jammit compiles all the CSS & JS into fewer minimized files.
-The advantage is that the page can be served with less requests.

 ## Updating Diaspora

 First, kill your running Diaspora instance.